Joining the C-Suite: Top-Paying Positions for Healthcare Executives in 2022

-The highest paid people in the healthcare industry are not necessarily doctors.
+The highest-paid people in the healthcare industry are not necessarily doctors.
 In many healthcare settings, they are healthcare executives.
-According to the The New York Times, executive salaries in healthcare saw a considerable increase in the 1990s, and the trend has since continued.
-The number of healthcare administrators is also increasing at a much faster rate than the number of physicians; however, the job forecast for healthcare administrators remains positive for the next decade.
-What what are these top positions, and how much are they paying?
+According to The New York Times, executive salaries in healthcare saw a considerable increase in the 1990s, and the trend has since continued.
+The number of healthcare administrators is also increasing at a much faster rate than the number of physicians; however, the job forecast for healthcare administrators remains optimistic for the next decade.
+What are these top positions, and how much are they paying?

 At the top of the pyramid are the leaders.
 For healthcare executives, this means taking responsibility for some or all of the moving parts of a healthcare facility and ensuring that they run efficiently, safely, and profitably.
 Within that mandate are the nuances of specialization and intra-facility collaboration.
-All top positions require not only strong organizational skills but also a foundational and fluent understanding of healthcare systems.
+All top positions require not only strong organizational skills but also a foundational and fluent understanding of the healthcare systems’ many touchpoints.

 Data on salaries is variable.
-Exact figures are based on experience, geography, setting, and experience.
+Exact figures are based on experience, geography, workplace, and education.
 They can be further influenced by the value of bonuses and benefits and contrasted with the cost of living.
-The numbers below are not gospel, but they are a sourced average and can be a guide for those looking to join the C-suite.
+The numbers below are not gospel, but they are a sourced average and can guide those looking to join the C-suite.

-Read on to get an idea about the top paying positions for healthcare executives.
+Read on to get an idea about the top paying positions for healthcare executives in 2022.

 Hospital CEOs are the captains of the ship.
 They bear all responsibility for making sure that a hospital runs smoothly, efficiently, and safely.
 Hospital CEOs have strong academic records in health administration, good personal mentors, and more than a decade of high-intensity experience.
 It should be noted that while the average salary of a hospital CEO is high, it varies more so than other executive positions.